nlevin11/skiGame/skier_game_design.md

 # Purpose
 - Create a game with depth and 2D graphics where a skier goes down a slope, jumping over and dodging obstacles.
 This is meant to be a soothing yet exciting experience.
 The objective is to reach the highest score possible, attained by completing tricks and staying alive for longer.

-**COMMENT**: Is there an overall goal of the game?
-For example, are you trying to achieve a certain score?
+The high score is displayed on the home screen, giving an incentive to succeed.
+Playing the game earns in-game currency for the player that can be used to purchase cosmetics.

 # Functionality